 Four to nine months of age is when they are at their most energetic and looking for discipline and direction in life.
-If you don't give it now, it will take considerably more time and effort to accomplish at a later age.

-At nine to twelve months, some dogs experience a fear-filled period.
-If you find your dog becomes fearful at this stage, it's best to simply ignore the fearful behaviour.
+If you don't At nine to twelve months, some dogs experience a fear-filled period.
+If you find your dog becomes fearful at this stage, it's best to simply ignore the fearful behavior.
 Don't try to console the dog, as it will think you are praising it for feeling afraid, and you could inadvertently be training the dog to feel scared all the time.
 Depending on the dog, this fear stage should end at age twelve to fourteen months.